Lil Wayne’s Daughter Reginae Carter Flaunts Her Backside In Skintight Outfit

 This is the second time this month that the former Growing Up Hip–Hop: Atlanta star has embraced animal print.
 As previously reported by The Inquisitr, she sent her Instagram followers into a frenzy last week by showing off her wild side in a zebra print bikini.

 Miss Carter’s latest look has earned her over 154,000 likes so far, and the comments section of her post has been flooded with compliments.
-She got a “DAMN!!” and a few heart eye emojis from Deyjah Harris, the daughter of rapper T.I., and Lil Twist remarked that she looks “just like Toya.”
+She got a “DAMN!!” and a few heart eye emoji from Deyjah Harris, the daughter of rapper T.I., and Lil Twist remarked that she looks “just like Toya.”

 “Gorgeous Nae!!” read one comment.